stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-2.md

 ##### THE PROCESS

-### How it manages all advertisements and the profit would check clearly and simplify
+### To Explain the business of Huvle clearly and concisely

-My goal at ad Knowva was totally simplified to all control together on the dashboard.
+Introduction of the functionality of Huvle's web browser in many ways certainly, as well as, explains its business in advertising management and promotion with its partners.

 ![](/images/empty_100.png)